rsoiffer/Forge-of-Power/spell-rules.md

 Following are more advanced rules related to spells.

+## Casting Spells

+A power with the [[Spell]] trait is called a **spell**.
+All spells implicitly have the [[Concentrate]] and [[Manipulate]] traits.
+Using such a power is called **casting** the spell.
+Casting a spell requires speaking a command phrase and making hand gestures, which usually make it obvious that you are casting a spell.

 ## Spell Properties

-Most spells have a **cost** in Mana.
+All spells have a **cost** in Mana.
 You must pay this amount of Mana when you cast the spell.
-If you run out of Mana, you can pay this cost from your HP instead; if you do, your current and maximum HP both decrease by the remaining cost.
-If this decreases your maximum HP to 0, you die.
-Your maximum HP returns to normal on an 8-hour rest.
+If you don't have enough Mana, you can't cast the spell.
+Some effects reduce the cost of a spell.
+The cost of a spell can never be reduced below 1, or below 0 if the spell has the [[Cantrip]] trait.

-Most spells have a **range** in feet.
-If the spell doesn't list a target, it affects one creature you can see within range.
-If the spell lists an area, the area is centered on a point you can see within range.
+Some spells have a **range** in feet.
+If the spell doesn't list a target or an area, it targets one creature you can see within range.

+Some spells have an **area**.
+If the spell lists a range, the area is centered on a point you can see within range, otherwise the area is centered on you.
+If the spell doesn't list a target, it targets all creatures in the area.

 ## Heightening Spells